JuliaAI/MLJ.jl/docs/src/model_search.md

 models(test)
 ```

-Multiple test arguments may be passed to `models`, which are applied conjunctively.
+Multiple test arguments may be passed to `models`, which are applied
+conjunctively.

 ### Matching models to data

+!!! note
+    The `matching` method described below is experimental and may
+    break in subsequent MLJ releases.

 Common searches are streamlined with the help of the `matching`
 command, defined as follows: